zjohn77/lightning-mlflow-hf/README.md

 ![Transformer Constructor](docs/transformer-constructor.png)

-What's really crucial here is that the constructor loads a pretrained model from Huggingface, and sets up Parameter Efficient Fine Tuning (PEFT).
-PEFT is the bleeding edge way to fine tune Large Language Models, and is a Huggingface implementation of QLoRA, which is the combination of three different efficiency strategies: quantization, low rank, and adapter.
+What's really crucial here is that the constructor loads a pretrained model from Hugging Face, and sets up Parameter Efficient Fine Tuning (PEFT).
+PEFT is the bleeding edge way to fine tune Large Language Models, and is a Hugging Face implementation of QLoRA, which is the combination of three different efficiency strategies: quantization, low rank, and adapter.
 Quantization is the idea that a single-byte integer is of sufficient numerical precision for gradient computations in deep learning.
 Low rank